 License fee and other revenue includes license fee revenue from the Distribution and License Agreement, revenue from professional services, and other one-time revenue.
 License fee revenue is recognized upon the shipment of product from Columbia Tech to the reseller.
 Revenue for professional services is recognized upon transfer of control of these services, which are normally rendered over a short duration.
-Revenue for professional services and other one-time revenue, which had previously been included in service revenue, has been reclassified for prior periods to License fee and other revenue on the consolidated statements of operations and comprehensive loss.
+Revenue for professional services and other one-time revenue, which had previously been included in service revenue, has been reclassified for prior periods to License fee and other revenue on the consolidated statements of operations and comprehensive income (loss).
+We expect license fee and other revenue to continue to increase as we continue to focus our go-to-market strategy on our distributor licensing sales model.